A collaborative research project demonstrating how locally sourced and sustainably produced raw materials could be utilised by Thai craft weavers.

 Thailand has a vibrant craft weaving sector, sustained in large part through local purchases of the textiles produced, though there are also aspirations to export these products.

-Key issues identified by researchers relating to the longer-term sustainability of this rural industry include:
+Key issues relating to the longer-term sustainability of this rural industry include:

 ‘The Value(s) of Crafting in the 21st Century’.
 Public presentation given by Dr Oakley at the Thailand Creative and Design Centre, Bangkok, 28 Sept 2019.